couchbase/service-broker/README.md

 All code submissions must include sufficient tests to check correctness.
 All tests must pass, and do so consistently.
+These tests are an amalgamation of unit and integration testing.

 Tests can be run with the following command:

 ```bash